YummyYang/yummyyang.github.com/index.md

 ## To-Do: Python

-The progress of learning is still unfinished
+The progress of learning is still unfinished.
-If you'd like to be added as a contributor, [please fork](http://github.com/YummyYang/MyBioPerl)!
+If you'd like to be added as a contributor, please [fork](http://github.com/YummyYang/MyBioPerl)!
-We need to clean the codes, make them better.
+We need to clean the codes, and make them better.